DroidMaxMan/design-patterns-java/README.md

 ## Copyright & License

-Copyright 2015 Codessus.
+Copyright 2015 @codetplace.
 All rights reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.